 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Spark New Zealand is:

 The 'return' is the profit over the last twelve months.
-Another way to think of that is that for every NZ$1 worth of equity, the company was able to earn NZ$0.26 in profit.
+One way to conceptualize this is that for each NZ$1 of shareholders' capital it has, the company made NZ$0.59 in profit.

-As a next step, we compared Spark New Zealand's net income growth with the industry and were disappointed to see that the company's growth is lower than the industry average growth of 11% in the same period.
+Next, on comparing Spark New Zealand's net income growth with the industry, we found that the company's reported growth is similar to the industry average growth rate of 23% over the last few years.

-Is Spark New Zealand Using Its Retained Earnings Effectively?
+Is Spark New Zealand Making Efficient Use Of Its Profits?

-Moreover, Spark New Zealand has been paying dividends for at least ten years or more suggesting that management must have perceived that the shareholders prefer dividends over earnings growth.
-Our latest analyst data shows that the future payout ratio of the company over the next three years is expected to be approximately 102%.
-Still, forecasts suggest that Spark New Zealand's future ROE will rise to 31% even though the the company's payout ratio is not expected to change by much.
+Moreover, Spark New Zealand is determined to keep sharing its profits with shareholders which we infer from its long history of paying a dividend for at least ten years.
+Upon studying the latest analysts' consensus data, we found that the company is expected to keep paying out approximately 106% of its profits over the next three years.
+Still, forecasts suggest that Spark New Zealand's future ROE will drop to 29% even though the the company's payout ratio is not expected to change by much.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.